 “In many cases, women take care of everyone else and put themselves last,” Mohan said.
 “We see heart symptoms go overlooked because women tend to dismiss them or chalk them up to stress or exhaustion.”

-It’s important not to ignore symptoms, such as shortness of breath, chest pain or fatigue, especially if they get worse during emotional times.
+It’s important not to ignore symptoms, such as shortness of breath, chest pain or fatigue, especially if they get worse during emotional stress.

 Simple Ways To Lower Stress